epigone707/ValFriends/README.md

 all_delete  - Delete all users from the user list of this server (admin only). hello       - Responds with 'Hello World'.
 Used for testing.
 ```
-You can also execute `help <command>` to view the details of the command parameters.
+You can also execute `/help <command>` to view the details of the command parameters.

 ## API reference